Explorer++

 Some of the key features of One Commander include:

-• Multi-tabbed interface for easy navigation
+• Multi-tabbed interface for effortless navigation

 Installation Guide